oneananda/Software-Architecture-Best-Practices/Authentication Best Practices/README.md

 ## 5. Use Password Hashing
 Passwords should never be stored in plaintext.
 Use a secure, slow hashing algorithm like bcrypt.

+## 5. Use Password Salting
+Salting (adding a random value to each password before hashing) ensures that identical passwords are hashed to different values.